 This in itself has not been seen as controversial outside of (of course) religious circles.
 Harris has debated theologians for years and has also been a very successful writer, lecturer, and podcast host by discussing many important social ideas that are not at all limited purely to talks about atheism.
 Harris’s arguments regarding whether humans have free will, for example, and the ways in which he supports his assertions with lab-based data about the human brain, as well as simple thought experiments, are impressively concise.
 But things grow more controversial from here on out.

 As the issue of fundamentalist terrorism has intensified within the West in recent years, Harris has begun to devote more attention and indeed criticism to the topic of Islam.
 On the whole, however, he has still written far more about Christianity (though that may change).
 In response, many have accused Harris of being a bigot, a racist, a right wing apologist, and even a charlatan.
 His most famous spat to date may have occurred with Ben Affleck on Real Time with Bill Maher.
 Beyond that, the amount of Harris’ statements that have spurred controversy are too many to count, and are often built off of analogies that allow plenty of subjective interpretation.
-What I’m really saying is that if you want to read up on all of his feuds, you can google them yourself.

 What makes Harris a particularly polarizing figure is that he refuses to say that all religious doctrine is either equally good or equally flawed.
 This is where his points become very nuanced, and to many, offensive.
 Where others might say it is the reader and not the book that brings violence or misconduct into a religion, Harris would say that doctrine matters quite a lot, especially when examining issues such as terrorism.

 The catalyst of controversy for Harris is that this way of thinking also allows one to say that some religions are more violent or more socially dangerous than others.
 It is also a very nuanced point that secular westerners have largely not made up their minds about.
 Is it intolerant to declare some religious teachings or cultural customs to be unacceptable in Western society?
 Conversely, is it morally irresponsible NOT to criticize religious practices that have the potential to threaten human rights?
 How do you fight against intolerance without becoming intolerant yourself?
 It’s a difficult topic.
-It’s a nuanced topic.
-It’s hard.

-I for one am fascinated by Sam Harris’s arguments on an array of subjects ranging from mediation to gun control.
+Personally, I am fascinated by Sam Harris’s arguments on an array of subjects ranging from mediation to gun control.
 I don’t agree with everything that he says, and when anyone is making complex arguments, why should I be expected to?
 Why would I be “for” or “against” a person, especially when that person is offering lots of different opinions on lots of different subjects?
 Even when I disagree with Sam Harris, or frankly anyone else, I am interested in understanding the rationale that informs their points.
 From there, I can compare them with my own understandings and beliefs and learn something.
 This is simply how people develop intellectually.
 But as we all know, plenty of online articles encourage the exact opposite of this, and exploit visceral, knee-jerk perceptions of public figures in the same way that a travel publication might exploit a reader’s love for stock photos of ethnic food and exotic locations.
 Such articles don’t challenge a reader’s opinion, but show them what they already want to see.
 Worse yet, they pressure people into shrinking their understanding of a person, place, or idea into a “pro” or “anti” mentality.